bioconda/bioconda-recipes/docs/source/faqs.rst

 .. seealso::

-    The `conda package specification <http://conda.pydata.org/docs/spec.html>`_
+    The `conda-build:resources/package-spec` has details on exactly
-    has details on exactly what a package contains and how it is installed into an environment.
+    what a package contains and how it is installed into an environment.

 Continuous integration (Circle CI)
 ----------------------------------